 President Jeremy Travis

 Travis has taught courses on criminal justice, public policy, history and law at Yale College, New York University Wagner Graduate School of Public Service, New York Law School, George Washington University, and John Jay College of Criminal Justice.
+Most recently he co-edited (with Bruce Western and Steve Redburn) the NRC report The Growth of Incarceration in the United States: Exploring Causes and Consequences (The National Academies Press, 2014).
 He is the author of But They All Come Back: Facing the Challenges of Prisoner Reentry (Urban Institute Press, 2005), co-editor (with Christy Visher) of Prisoner Reentry and Crime in America (Cambridge University Press, 2005), and co-editor (with Michelle Waul) of Prisoners Once Removed: The Impact of Incarceration and Reentry on Children, Families, and Communities (Urban Institute Press, 2003).
 He has published numerous book chapters, articles and monographs on constitutional law, criminal law and criminal justice policy.